‘Stranger Things’ Plagiarism Case Heads To Trial

 As Netflix subscribers know, Stranger Things Season 3 has a confirmed premiere date of July 4.
-Instead of relaxing as they wait for the release of the new season, creators Matt and Ross Duffer have a more pressing date in the front of their mind after Los Angeles Superior Court Judge Michael Stern dismissed their attempt to get the plagiarism case against them throw out.
+Instead of relaxing as they wait for the release of the new season, creators Matt and Ross Duffer have a more pressing date in the front of their minds.
+Los Angeles Superior Court Judge Michael Stern has dismissed their attempt to get the plagiarism case against them thrown out.

-According to The Vanity Fair, filmmaker Charlie Kessler filed a lawsuit against the Duffer brothers back in April of 2018 alleging that they stole ideas for the Netflix series from his 2012 short film titled Montauk.
+According to Vanity Fair, filmmaker Charlie Kessler filed a lawsuit against the Duffer brothers back in April of 2018.
+Kessler alleges that the brothers stole ideas for the Netflix series from his 2012 short film, one titled Montauk.

 Kessler insists he shared the details of his film to the Duffer brothers while they were attending a party during the 2014 Tribeca Film Festival.
 He believes the Duffers found the premise of his short film so captivating that they used it as a foundation to create Stranger Things.

-According to Kessler’s attorney, this isn’t the first time the Duffer brothers have been accused of plagiarism as a former roommate accused the siblings of ripping him off to create their 2015 horror film titled Hidden.
+According to Kessler’s attorney, this isn’t the first time the Duffer brothers have been accused of plagiarism.
+A former roommate reportedly accused the siblings of ripping him off to create their 2015 horror film Hidden.

-According to The Hollywood Reporter, Kessler and his lawyer are pushing for Netflix to release documents and a deposition that the Duffer brothers want to keep sealed as they feel it could be damaging to the Season 3 premiere and potential additional seasons of the series.
+According to The Hollywood Reporter, Kessler and his lawyer are pushing for Netflix to release documents and a deposition that the Duffer brothers want to keep sealed.
+The Duffer brothers feel that these documents could be damaging to the Season 3 premiere, and to potential future seasons of the series.

 “Public disclosure threatens substantial harm not only to their legitimate privacy interests, but also as to their ongoing commercial efforts, including by revealing confidential information that may be included in future episodes of Stranger Things and weakening the Duffers’ (and Netflix’s) position in future commercial negotiations,” a member of the Duffers’ legal team explained to the judge as they motioned to keep the documents sealed.